-Students’ families pay a small fee ($3-$4 per month) for their children to use the computers.
+Students’ families pay a small fee (about $3 per month on average) for their children to use the computers.
 The fees go into a revolving fund, which is used to cover operating expenses (like maintenance and software updates) and purchase new computer equipment as the original equipment wears out or becomes obsolete.

 Once up and running, the projects are managed by school administration and teachers, with the GLP acting in a supporting role.
 The GLP also trains local teachers to maintain the technology and instruct computer classes.
 Teachers demonstrate their computer skills by taking the Internet and Computing Core Certification (IC3) exam.
 In this way, the knowledge and expertise involved in running the centers resides in the local communities.